 Globalization is a journey.
 But it is a journey toward an unreachable destination -- "the globalized world."
 A "globalized" economy could be defined as one in which neither distance nor national borders impede economic transactions.
 This would be a world where the costs of transport and communications were zero and the barriers created by differing national jurisdictions had vanished.
 Needless to say, we do not live in anything even close to such a world.
 And since many of the things we transport (including ourselves) are physical, we never will.

 This globalizing journey is not a new one.
 Over the past five centuries, technological change has progressively reduced the barriers to international integration.
 Transatlantic communication, for example, has evolved from sail power to steam, to the telegraph, the telephone, commercial aircraft, and now to the Internet.
-Yet states have
+Yet states have become neither weaker nor less important during this odyssey.
+On the contrary, in the countries with the most advanced and internationally integrated economies, governments' ability to tax and redistribute incomes, regulate the economy, and monitor the activity of their citizens has increased beyond all recognition.
+This has been especially true over

 - Full website and iPad access